 Do not put anything in the head that has not been eaten first.
 Do not under any circumstances put sanitary napkins in marine head.
 When flushing hold in button for a minimum of 10 seconds (count 10) to clear line and prevent odor.
 Waste is discharged into a holding tank and must be pumped out periodically.
 Holding tanks are pumped out prior to departure.
 Pump out facilities are available at various major marinas along the river.
 Charges vary according to the marina.

-Caution: Cigarette butts will stop up marine head.
+Caution: Flushable wipes, sanitary napkins, tampons and cigarette butts will stop up marine head.

 XI.
 Shower

 Conserve water - shower with a friend.

 XII.
 Air-Conditioning and Heat

 A. Roof mounted air and heat.